-The Legal Advice Centre (University House) is one of the oldest legal advice agencies in London and was the first one to be established in Bethnal Green.
+University House – Legal Advice Centre is one of the oldest legal advice agencies in London and was the first one to be established in Bethnal Green.

 Today the Centre, based in Roman Road, is contacted by up to 5,000 people each year.
 The diversity of the clients seen reflects the profile of the diverse community in which the Centre operates.
 Help provided ranges from writing letters to arranging representation.

-The advice provided is by telephone, during drop-in sessions and through an appointments system.
-We also operate an extensive outreach project at Bow Haven.
-We are affiliated to Advice (UK) and our Thursday evening drop-in session is also an approved Law Works advice clinic.
+The advice provided is online, by telephone, during drop-in sessions and through an appointments system.
+We also operate a number of outreach projects.